tabishfridi/Quiz-appByReact/README.md

 #This is the code in which we added a submit button on the last page of questions and on clicking submit buttun i got the score
-import React, { useState } from 'react';
-import QuestionList from './QuestionList';
-import QuizCss from './Quiz.css';

-function Quiz() {
-  const questions = [
-    {
-      question: "What is React?",
-      options: ['CSS Framework', 'React Library', 'React Framework', 'testing tool'],
-      answer: "React Library"
-    },
-    {
-      question: 'User interface developed with React is made of small and isolated pieces of code called ___',
-      options: ["Hook", "Component", "Function", "Snippet"],
-      answer: "Component"
-    },
-    {
-      question: "What are the two main types of components in React.js?",
-      options: ["Class based and functional", "Functional and stateful", "UI and container", "this & that"],
-      answer: "Class based and functional"
-    },
-    {
-      question: "Can we update the React elements once they are rendered?",
-      options: ["Yes", "No", "May be", "if"],
-      answer: "No"
-    },
-    {
-      question: "Applications built with just React usually have a single ___?",
-      options: ["Root DOM Node", "Parent Node", "Component", "Constructor"],
-      answer: "Root DOM Node"
-    },
-  ];

   const [currentQuestionIndex, setCurrentQuestionIndex] = useState(0);
   const [currentAnswer, setCurrentAnswer] = useState(null);